masscollabs/SLA/README.md

 Service Level Agreement by Masscollabs Service for the community members and customers.

+* We plan a web/desktop/mobile application suite for monitoring and controlling the service level agreement service for our community members and customers.

 # License

 Service Level Agreement by Masscollabs Service for the community members and customers.